Yt-trium/OpenTES4Oblivion_01/doc/bsa.md

 ### files

-Not documented yet.
+The files are listed in the fileRecord and the data are stored after the offset address.

+#### uncompressed file block
+* originalSize (32bit unsigned int)
+* data[size] (8bit)

+#### compressed file block
+* data[size] (8bit)

+uesp.net wiki information : if bit 9 of archiveFlags is set, the file data blocks begin with a bstring containing the full path of the file (not tested yet, more information soon).

+## Information about types

+* bstring : string prefixed with length (byte) and not terminated with a zero.
+* bzstring : string prefixed with length (byte) and terminated with a zero.

 ## About

-This documentation is based on the uesp.net wiki information about the bsa file format.
+This documentation is based on the uesp.net wiki information about the bsa file format and the test performed on the TES4 originals bsa files.